NBISweden/workshop-genome_assembly/exercises/exercise_8.md

 Reorder the assemblies with respect to the reference (`Tools > Move contigs`), and then make an alignment (`align with ProgressiveMauve`).

+Hint: You can use `grep ">" assembly.fasta | less -S` to see if the contigs have been reordered.

 ### Task 3.

 Let's change datasets now and re-circularize a different bacterial assembly.